-7. A heat gun
+7. A Heat Gun

-8. Glitter and inclusions
+8. Glitter And Inclusions

-Glitter and inclusions for resin are fun ways to enhance your resin jewelry and art.
+Glitter for resin is a fun way to enhance your resin jewelry and art.
 You can choose iridescent glitter, large and chunky glitter, fine and micro glitter and any color of glitter.
 It is important to try to remember that no more than 10% rule though.

 Inclusions can really be anything.
 Whatever you want to put in your resin is typically fair game, so long as it is completely dry and will not spoil or decompose.
-So if you want to dry flowers for resin, or leaves or butterfly wings, they have to be totally dry.
+Many people use decorative stones or crushed glass, but just be sure to do so safely if you want to include this in your piece.

 The best way to dry flowers for resin is by using the Microfleur. it will dry whatever flower or leaf you want to include in your resin in minutes in the microwave, and it is a very hand tool to have as a resin artist.